jacorbal/icowm/doc/config.md

 ### 6.2.
 Reload behavior

-Unlike `topology` in `config.json` (section 2.1), every field here does take effect on a configuration reload (`KEYBIND_WM_RELOAD` / `SIGHUP` / the root menu's "Reload configuration" entry): none of them describe screen or desktop topology, so none of the concerns that keep `topology` reload-only-at-startup apply here.
+Unlike `topology` in `config.json` (section 2.1), every field here does take effect on a configuration reload (the reload keybind, `SIGHUP`, or the root menu's "Reload configuration" entry): none of them describe screen or desktop topology, so none of the concerns that keep `topology` reload-only-at-startup apply here.